Causality in the Can: Diet Coke's Impact on Fatness: Results

 To refine our understanding and identify potentially more characteristic subgroups, we will next calculate the PNS boundaries for various subpopulations.
 This approach aims to discover specific demographics or behavioral patterns that might exhibit a stronger or more distinct causal relationship between Diet Coke consumption and obesity.

 We have selected some subpopulations where the effects are particularly pronounced, as shown in Table 2.
-After controlling for certain covariates, the boundaries of the Probability of Necessity and Sufficiency (PNS) underwent significant changes.
-For instance, in the subgroup labeled as $Old\_Man\_ActivityLow$, which refers to men over the age of 60 with low physical activity levels, the lower boundary of the PNS increased by more than double compared to the general population.
+After controlling for certain covariates, the PNS boundaries underwent significant changes.
+For instance, in the subgroup labeled as $Old\_Man\_Activity\_Low$, which refers to men over the age of 60 with low physical activity levels, the lower boundary of PNS increased by more than double compared to the general population.
 This indicates that the impact of Diet Coke on weight is more significant in this subgroup.

 As shown in Table 3, we further subdivided the population based on dietary habits, yielding significant results.
-Among individuals with poor dietary habits, such as the subgroup $"Old\_Man\_Hamburger"$—elderly males who frequently consume hamburgers—the lower boundary of the Probability of Necessity and Sufficiency (PNS) rose to nearly 30$\%$.
-This suggests that a higher proportion of individuals in this group experience obesity potentially linked to consuming Diet Coke, illustrating the significant probability that obesity would occur with Diet Coke consumption and would not otherwise.
+Among individuals with poor dietary habits, such as the subgroup $``Old\_Man\_Hamburger"$, which includes elderly males who frequently consume hamburgers, the lower boundary of PNS rose to nearly $30\%$.This suggests that a higher proportion of individuals in this group experience obesity potentially linked to consuming Diet Coke, illustrating the significant probability that obesity would occur with Diet Coke consumption and would not otherwise.
 However, it is likely not the consumption of Diet Coke itself that leads to obesity, but rather the association of Diet Coke with a range of unhealthy dietary behaviors.

-Conversely, in subgroups with healthier eating habits, such as $"Young\_Woman\_No\_Hotdog"$, the upper boundary being 20$\%$ indicates that only a small fraction of this population might become obese due to Diet Coke consumption.
+Conversely, in subgroups with healthier eating habits, such as $``Young\_Woman\_No\_Hotdog"$, the upper boundary being $20\%$ indicates that only a small fraction of this population might become obese due to Diet Coke consumption.
 In these cases, the practice of consuming Diet Coke while maintaining weight stability appears to be more credible.
 This differential impact underscores the complex interactions between dietary habits and the effects of specific dietary choices such as Diet Coke on health outcomes.